christykmathew/Music-Tagger/README.md

 Dependencies like _mutagen_, _wget_, _music-tag_ etc. are already installed while running the cells.

 ## Usage ##
-Self-explanatory prompts and outputs are generated while running the python cels. _music_list_, _music_search_, _Meta_Retrieve_,_Tags_Save_, _synced_lyric_ are the main functions that are used in this program.
+Self-explanatory prompts and outputs are generated while running the python cells. _music_list_, _music_search_, _Meta_Retrieve_,_Tags_Save_, _synced_lyric_ are the main functions that are used in this program.
 These functions can be used individually as well.

- i. _music_list_ takes two arguments term and API_KEY where term is the term to be searched.
+  1. *music_list*  takes two arguments term and API_KEY where term is the term to be searched.
 The response from the database in json format is returned
 ```python
 def music_search(term, API_KEY):
   '